Home Treatment of Barbiturate Misuse

-There is no home treatment for barbiturate abuse.
-If you believe someone has taken barbiturates inappropriately, take him or her to the hospital for evaluation by a doctor.
+There is no home treatment for barbiturate misuse.
+If you believe someone has taken barbiturates inappropriately, take them to the hospital for evaluation by a doctor.
+An overdose of barbiturates can be a life-threatening emergency.

 - Barbiturates can cause coma or death if taken inappropriately.
 This is especially true in children and in elderly persons.